vikasgokavi/EC2-Webserver/README.md

 Periodically refresh the page if you don’t see a change in the Instance state or Status check values.​

-16. Select the  for your newly-created Web Server and the Details tab displays detailed information about your instance.​
+15. Select the  for our newly-created Web Server and the Details tab displays detailed information about your instance.​

 To view more information in the Details tab, drag the window divider upwards.​

 Review the information displayed in the Details tab.
 It includes information about the instance type, security settings, network settings, and more.
 The instance receives a Public IPv4 DNS name that you can use to communicate with the instance from the Internet.​